sidekickDan/rpg_mysteries/templates/fixed-case-mystery-prompt-generator.md

 # 7. Output Requirements

-After the case is designed and checked, produce three final outputs.
+After the case is designed and checked, produce four final outputs.

 The creator may ask for them one at a time or all together.